 Radio's free promotion is worth more than $2.4 billion annually in music sales, concert tickets and merchandise to record labels.
 Here's how:

 Recognizing the promotional value of free radio airplay, Congress has repeatedly rejected the record labels' attempts to impose a harmful performance tax on local radio stations.

 The Local Radio Freedom Act (H. Con.
 Res.
 13 and S. Con.
 Res.
-6), which opposes any new tax, fee or royalty on local radio stations, has been reintroduced by Reps.
-Mike Conaway (TX-11) and Gene Green (TX-29) in the House and Sens.
-John Barrasso (WY) and Heidi Heitkamp (ND) in the Senate.
-These resolutions have strong bipartisan support with more than 240 cosponsors.
+6), which opposes any new tax, fee or royalty on local radio stations, enjoys strong bipartisan support in both chambers, including the majority of the House of Representatives as cosponsors.

 Broadcasters have consistently demonstrated good faith in working with the record labels to try to resolve the performance tax issue through private discussions.
 In the past few years, numerous radio companies and record labels have negotiated private deals of their own that compensate copyright owners and performers, demonstrating the ability of the marketplace to best address the issue.

 Broadcasters are firmly opposed to a government-imposed performance tax, but stand ready to work with Congress and the music industry on a balanced music licensing proposal that promotes innovation and recognizes the benefit to artists and listeners of radio’s free, locally-focused platform.